 This can be particularly beneficial for individuals who find it challenging to quiet their thoughts or maintain a consistent meditation practice on their own.
 Guided meditations offer support and structure, allowing individuals to deepen their meditation experience and reap the benefits of mindfulness and relaxation.

-Why I find it hard to meditate?
+Why do I find it hard to meditate?

-Meditation has numerous benefits but sometimes it is so hard to sit still and meditate.
+Meditation has numerous benefits, but sometimes it is so hard to sit still and meditate.
 This might discourage many beginners from embodying the benefits of meditation.

-Why does this Happen?
+Why does this happen?

 Another reason why meditation might feel difficult is that there is a trauma wound that still needs to be healed and sitting in silence might trigger pains and unpleasant emotions.
 The invitation is always to approach your body and your practice slowly.
 It is important to be aware of what is happening within your body in the moment.
 We are always invited to work with our body and not against it.